ttappr/nicktracker/README.md

     * Try to get geolocation info for the given IP.
 It will generate a Google Maps link.
 The output is **much** more specific than what the `USER JOINED` message shows (as above).

+## Binaries
+The first release with binaries can be found [here](https://github.com/ttappr/nicktracker/releases/tag/nicktracker-v0.1.0).

 ## Building
 It's fairly easy to set up a Rust build environment on your system.
 You can find